-Elena writes most of the songs but some songs are cowritten with Jem.
-The duo always works collaboratively, and the songs transform and are enriched by Elena's background in pop/rock and opera, and Jem's in electronic composition and minimalism.
-The sound-worlds Hen in the Foxhouse creates are humorous, catchy, sardonic, and passionate, often involving themes around queer relationships and feminism but just as often focusing on the wildlife and serene landscapes of the Hudson Valley.
-During 2019-2020, the band released five songs featuring wurlitzer organ (Jem) and electric guitar (Elena).
-They are about to record a new EP, due spring 2021.
-They regularly perform in the Hudson Valley, 90 miles up the Hudson River from New York City, and also in the city.
+The soundworlds Hen in the Foxhouse creates are humorous, catchy, sardonic, and passionate, often involving themes around queer relationships and feminism but just as often focusing on the wildlife and serene landscapes of the Hudson Valley.
+During 2019-2020, the project released five songs in collaboration with Jem Violet.
+The newest record is a full-length exploration of love for self and other.
+Elena regularly performs in the Hudson Valley, 90 miles up the Hudson River from New York City, and also in New York City and Nashville, TN.

 Elena grew up in Germany, England, Greece, Mexico and Chicago before attending the Oberlin College and Conservatory for Ancient Greek and Voice Performance, picking up a hodgepodge of musical influences along the way.

 “I listened to whatever music I could get my hands on when I was growing up,” they say.
 “I remember some of my friends in England would have some Kylie Minogue records and Madonna and Janet Jackson; we would listen to the records and try to sing with an American accent and stuff.
 We’d watch MTV all day.
 I was also obsessed with street performers, organ grinders, accordionists and such.”

 Their dad also had a pretty solid record collection, rounding out Elena’s musical upbringing with some classics.

 “My dad would play the Beatles, Simon and Garfunkel, Joni Mitchell and classical music super loud,” they say.
 “I’d go to sleep listening to whatever he was playing.
 There’s no history that separates them, it’s all pop music.
 Classical music was pop music when it was being written.”